-- 1.5.4 Store fuel in a container specifically designed for this purpose in a cool, dry place. - 1.5.5 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.6 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present. - 1.5.7 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.8 Check all bolts frequently to maintain proper tightness. - 1.5.9 Keep all guards, shields and all safety devices in place and in safe working condition. - 1.5.10 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.11 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.
+- 1.5.4 Keep engine, engine area, and pump drive belt compartment free from accumulation of grass, leaves, excessive grease, or oil and other debris, which can accumulate in these areas.
+These materials can become combustible and may result in a fire. - 1.5.5 Store fuel in a container specifically designed for this purpose in a cool, dry place. - 1.5.6 Keep the mower and fuel container in locked storage to prevent children from playing or tampering with them. - 1.5.7 Gasoline powered equipment or fuel containers should not be stored in a basement or any enclosed area where open pilot lights or heat appliances are present. - 1.5.8 Maximum mowing results and safety can only be achieved if the mower is properly maintained and operated correctly. - 1.5.9 Check all bolts frequently to maintain proper tightness. - 1.5.10 Keep all guards, shields, and all safety devices in place and in safe working condition. - 1.5.11 Frequently check for worn or deteriorating components that could create a hazard. - 1.5.12 All replacement parts must be the same as or equivalent to the parts supplied as original equipment.